 Danish oil is a waterproof wood oil that dries fast.
 But, what are the advantages and disadvantages of danish oil?

-You can use danish oil as a primer as the wood oil accepts top coats.
 But, applying danish oil is harder than applying other wood oils.

 |Advantages of Danish oil||Disadvantages of Danish oil|